A Generalized Brownian Motion Model for Turbulent Relative Particle Dispersion

-In the Brownian motion framework, as indicated by (18), the relative particle dispersion depends on the fluctuating pressure force parameter $\lp \si^2/\lam \rp$.
-Comparison of (22) with (4) shows that the parameter $\lp\si^2/\lam\rp$ looks very much like the energy dissipation rate parameter $\varepsilon$ in the Eulerian Kolmogorov \cite{Kol} framework ($\si^2/\lam$ and $\varepsilon$ even have the same dimensions).
+In the generalized Brownian motion framework, as indicated by (18), the relative particle dispersion depends on the fluctuating pressure-force parameter $\lp \si^2/\lam \rp$.
+Comparison of (21) with (4) shows that the Lagrangian parameter $\lp\si^2/\lam\rp$ looks very much like the energy dissipation rate parameter $\varepsilon$ in the Eulerian framework ($\si^2/\lam$ and $\varepsilon$ even have the same dimensions).
 Lin and Reid \cite{linre} therefore went on to contemplate the possibility that ``$\lp \si^2/\lam ~\text{and} ~\varepsilon \rp$ {\it might be identifiable, apart from a constant factor.
-But, in general, one can only surmise that perhaps} $\displaystyle \frac{\si^2/\lam}{\varepsilon} = f \lp R_e \rp$."
-We will now show that (23) indeed underscores such a possibility and hence contributes toward exhibiting Brownian motion underpinnings for the Kolmogorov \cite{Kol} theory.
+But, in general, one can only surmise that perhaps} ({\it the Richardson-Obukhov constant}, $g\equiv$) $\displaystyle \frac{\si^2/\lam}{\varepsilon} = f \lp R_e \rp$."
+Lin \cite{lin} further emphasized that determination of the function $f(R_e)$ would be {\it "a critical step in connecting the Eulerian and the Lagrangian descriptions"}.
+We will now show that \textit{ansatz} (22) indeed underscores such a connection and hence lends credence to the Brownian motion underpinnings for the Kolmogorov \cite{Kol} theory.